• Skip to primary navigation

 If you can’t find green papaya you can use shredded cucumber for Tum Thang or Zucchini has a similar texture to green papaya.

 Thai Bird’s Eye Chili’s- These peppers can be found at most Asian Markets and essential for a traditional papaya salad.
-A substitute can be Serrano or habaneros, but instead of pounding them, I would slice very thin.
+A substitute can be Serrano or habaneros, but instead of pounding them, I would slice them very thin.

 Fish Sauce- Fish sauce can be found at most stores and online.
 It’s another key ingredient but if you have an allergy to fish sauce, then a substitute is light soy sauce.